weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/OffsetAssertions/BeGreaterThanOrEqualTo.md

 # OffsetAssertions.BeGreaterThanOrEqualTo method

-Asserts that this Offset is on or after *other*.
+Asserts that this Offset is greater than or equal to *other*.

 ```csharp
 public AndConstraint<OffsetAssertions> BeGreaterThanOrEqualTo(Offset other, string because = "",